Lisbon Travel Guide, City of Explorers

 - General Information About Lisbon

-- What to Eat in Lisbon What to drink
+- What to Eat in Lisbon What to Drink

 - Souvenir Selection in Lisbon

-- Don’t Forget While Wandering In Lisbon!
+- Don’t Forget While Traveling!

-A Short Lisbon City Tour
+Lisbon City Tour

 Where is Lisbon?

-After our customs procedures were completed at Lisbon International “Portela Airport“, we went to the tour bus waiting for us right outside the airport.
-Our bus captain Luis, who is also Portuguese, invited us to his vehicle with a warm welcome.
-After getting on the vehicle, our panoramic Lisbon Tour, which lasted about 1 hour, started.
+After our customs procedures were completed at Lisbon International “Portela Airport“, we immediately went to the tour bus waiting for us outside the airport.
+Our bus captain Luis, who is also a Portuguese, invited us to his car with a warm welcome.
+After getting on the vehicle, the Lisbon panoramic tour, which lasts about 1 hour, started.
 Be sure to watch the “Panoramic Lisbon Tour” videos on our Youtube channel. (https://youtu.be/x0qdZDMTJww)

 List of Places to Visit in Lisbon